Michael Lieber

-Michael Lieber is a British novelist, essayist and short story writer.
-Lieber's novels are The War Hero, The Boy and the Goldlock and Helga Dune.
+Michael Lieber (born 6 May 1988) is a British novelist, essayist and short story writer.
+Lieber's novels include The War Hero, The Boy and the Goldlock, and Helga Dune.

-He has also appeared in films.
-His first film was in the 2013 biopic Ramanujan, a period drama set in 1914 about the life of mathematician Srinivasa Ramanujan.
-Lieber played mathematician John Edensor Littlewood, starring alongside Kevin Mcgowan, Cloudia Swann, and Richard Walsh.
-When preparing to play the part, he spoke to professor Béla Bollobás who had worked with Littlewood.
+He has also appeared in films, his first being the 2013 biopic Ramanujan, a period drama set in 1914 about the life of mathematician Srinivasa Ramanujan.
+Lieber played mathematician John Edensor Littlewood, starring alongside Kevin McGowan, Cloudia Swann, and Richard Walsh.
+When preparing to play the part, Lieber spoke to professor Béla Bollobás who had worked with Littlewood.

-In 2010, he starred as the over-the-hill footballer Ray Keane in the play Transfer Deadline Day at the Courtyard Theater, London, England.
+In 2010, Lieber starred as the over-the-hill footballer Ray Keane in the play Transfer Deadline Day at the Courtyard Theatre in London.

-In 2017 he played the lead role of Mark Crowe in the psychological thriller A Room To Die For alongside Vas Blackwood.
+In 2017, he played the lead role of Mark Crowe in the psychological thriller A Room to Die For alongside Vas Blackwood.

 Early life

-1998-2001
+1998–2001

 When Lieber was a child he was severely illiterate.
-In 1998, when he was aged 10, he was sent to attend schooling at the Maple Hayes School for Dyslexia in Lichfield, Staffordshire, England.
+In 1998, when he was aged 10, he was sent to attend school at the Maple Hayes School for Dyslexia in Lichfield, Staffordshire.

 Maple Hayes was run by its father and son team, Dr Neville Brown and Dr Daryl Brown, who taught Lieber a new and revolutionary method of reading and writing called morpheme, also known as icon therapy.
 Lieber has stated that, although icon therapy is widely acknowledged now, it was originally only used on foreigners looking to learn English.